Mammoplasty General Information And Treatment Options

 - The trans-axillary incision: an incision made in the armpit; this incision is often made to avoid the appearance of visible scarring.

 - The trans-umbilical incision: an uncommon incision situated near the navel; this technique is not used frequently, since it makes the insertion of breast implants more difficult.

 - The trans-abdominal incision: an incision situated on the abdomen; this incision could be used when breast augmentation is combined with an abdominoplasty procedure.

 What Is The Reduction Mammoplasty (Breast Reduction Surgery)?

 The breast reduction is a cosmetic surgery procedure that is focussed on reducing the size of large breasts; this through the removal of excess breast tissue and/or fat.
-In these cases, the size of the breast will often be out of proportion compared to the rest of the body.
+In these cases, the size of the breasts will often be out of proportion compared to the rest of the body.
 The aim of the procedure is to restore the right proportion and maintain the functionality of the breasts.
 The procedure also reduces common side-effects of heavy breasts; this may include neck and shoulder pain.